-In this section, we first explain a mechanism of Internet servers and their resources, in Subsections 2.1 and 2.2, respectively.
-We then discuss the potential that a persistent TCP connection can improve Web document transfer times.
-However, as will be clarified in Subsection 2.3, it requires a careful treatment at Internet servers.
+In this section, we first describe the background to our research on Web servers and Web proxy servers in Subsection 2.1.
+We then discuss the potential that persistent connections have to improve Web document transfer times.
+However, as will be clarified in Subsection 2.2, it requires a careful treatment at the proxy servers.